 Emily Schuchardt Navratil brings deep knowledge of the Jan and Marica Vilcek art collection, and the Vilcek Foundation art program in general, to her position as curator.
-She is charged with the curation and research of the Vilcek Foundation’s art collections; generating cataloguing records; organizing the art collection database and records; and planning and supporting scholarly publications and exhibitions.
-Dr. Navratil curated Ralston Crawford: Torn Signs, the inaugural exhibition at the new Foundation headquarters in May 2019, and wrote the catalogue entries for the accompanying catalogue.
-In May 2013, she curated the exhibition With Color, to coincide with the publication of Masterpieces of American Modernism: From the Vilcek Collection (she wrote the book’s illustrated timeline and artists’ biographies).
+She is charged with the curation and research of the Vilcek Foundation’s art collections; generating catalogue records; organizing, maintaining, and updating, the art collection database and records; and planning and supporting scholarly publications and exhibitions.
+Dr. Navratil has curated the traveling exhibitions, Marsden Hartley: Adventurer in the Arts, and Ralston Crawford: Air + Space + War.
+For the Vilcek Foundation galleries, she has curated the 2020-2021 exhibitions of The Synchromists and Oscar Bluemner’s Sonnet Series; the 2019 exhibition of Ralston Crawford: Torn Signs, and the 2013 exhibition of With Color, to coincide with the publication of Masterpieces of American Modernism: From the Vilcek Collection.

-In addition to exhibitions at the foundation’s headquarters, she works with other institutions to reach audiences outside of New York, via both long-term loans of single works and larger, collection-focused exhibitions.
-These partnerships include the exhibition New York to New Mexico: Masterworks of American Modernism from the Vilcek Collection, which opened in 2015 at the Philbrook Museum of Art and traveled to the Phoenix Art Museum and Georgia O’Keeffe Museum; long-term loans to the Museum of Fine Arts in St. Petersburg, Florida and the Dayton Art Institute in Ohio; and an exhibition of highlights from the collection at the Art Museum of South Texas in 2018.
+In addition to the aforementioned exhibitions, Dr. Navratil works with other institutions to bring the foundation’s collections and exhibitions to global audiences, both via loans and through the curation and development of larger, collection-focused exhibitions.
+These partnerships include the exhibition New York to New Mexico: Masterworks of American Modernism from the Vilcek Collection, which opened in 2015 at the Philbrook Museum of Art and traveled to the Phoenix Art Museum and Georgia O’Keeffe Museum.
+She coordinated an exhibition of highlights from the collection at the Art Museum of South Texas in 2018, and long-term loans to the Museum of Fine Arts in St. Petersburg, Florida and the Dayton Art Institute in Ohio.
+She is currently working on a collaboration with the Indian Arts Research Center at the School for Advanced Research.